My Thoughts About FIRE (Financial Independence Retire Early) – Forget Frugal, Be Savvy!

 Let’s Be Savvy, Folks

-Being financially savvy is simple when it comes down to it.
+Being financially savvy is simple.
 It means being smart with your money.
 Go spend some money, enjoy life, travel, enjoy good food and drink, whatever your fancy, but don’t be a fool about things.
 It’s all about getting the best bang for your buck.
-It’s finding the strategy that allows you to get the most out of each and every dollar you earn and spend.
+It’s figuring out how to get the most out of each and every dollar you earn and spend.

-This could be anything from being vigilant about shopping only the sales, traveling during non-peak times of the year, or hitting up the food and drink specials at your favorite eateries and restaurants.
-For example, why spend the normal $8 for a mixed drink when you can wait till Thursday and get them during a special for $2?
+This could be anything from being vigilant about shopping only the sales, traveling during non-peak times of the year, or hitting up the food and drink specials at your favorite eateries.
+For example, why spend the normal $8 for a mixed drink when you can get them during a weekly special for $2?
 Why pay full price for an item when you can wait a month and get it for 50% off?
 Sometimes even altering travel plans a couple of weeks to avoid peak tourist times can save you $100s (or even $1000s!) without you losing much of the overall experience you were seeking.
 There are endless ways to save money with a good bit of financial savviness.

 All this being said, it’s not always easy to be financially savvy.
-It does require a good bit of strategy, planning, and discipline, and you cannot be lazy with it.
-It does take work (and time), after all, to scour for the latest deals and sales or to do your research on a purchase to know how to make the smartest one.
-This is often tough to do in today’s world of instant gratification.
-We often pay more for the sake of time and convenience.
+We live in a world of instant gratification and people often pay more for the sake of time and convenience.
+Being financially savvy requires a good bit of strategy, planning, and discipline, and you can’t be lazy with it.
+It takes work (and time), after all, to scour for the latest deals and sales or to do your research on a purchase to know how to make the smartest one.
 It’s amazing, however, what a little leg work can do to save you some big bucks.
 Heck, even taking five minutes to search the Internet for coupon codes before buying something can lead to significant savings.